mjordan/drupal_field_limit_tester/test_results/results.md

 I created only a single node as test data in order to eliminate variability introduced by the number of nodes.
 I speculated that retrieving the same content, using the same Drupal caching, in both a graphical web browser and curl would allow me to establish a baseline time-to-completion that Drupal requires to assemble and deliver HTML markup and content, in order to compare that baseline with the time it takes for Chrome to render JavaScript and CSS.

 To time the tasks performed using Chrome, I used its "Performance" tool, available in the hamburger menu > More tools > Developer tools > Peformance.
 The data I recorded was the "Total" value listed in the tool's "Summary" output.
+For one set of data points (see "Rendering the node add and edit forms" for details), I used Chrome's "Network" tool (hamburger menu > More tools > Developer tools > Network.
 To time the tasks performed using curl, I ran the requests in conjuction with the Linux `time` command, e.g., `time curl http://localhost:8000/node/50` and used the "Real" value from this ouput.

 I then rolled back the migration and uninstalled the module, repeating the entire set of tasks for nodes with with 100, 150, 200, 250, 300, 350, 400, 450, and 500 fields.